GDQuest/website/content/tutorial/godot/design-patterns/finite-state-machine/index.md

 A typical way to differentiate this new gliding behavior is to add a boolean variable to the script.
 You can then check this variable in `_physics_process()` to change the character's behavior.

-This code just shows the changes related to animation, which is a very easy way to demonstrate the problem.
-In a real project, you'd have to add more checks to handle the character's movement, jump, and other mechanics.
+This code shows the changes related to animation, which is a very easy way to demonstrate the problem.

 ```gdscript
 # ...